ErSchneider/alpaca-market-stream/README.md

 ### Examples

-The following plots show a full day (2023-06-27 within the opening hours of the stock exchange) of processing AAPL quotes.
-Data is displayed as moving average with a window of 120 seconds.
-Velocity peaked at 361 quotes per second.
+The following plots show reporting visualizations in the InfluxDB frontend.
+Data is displayed as moving average with a window of 15 seconds.

 ![quotes](examples/processed_quotes.png )
 ![spreads](examples/aggregated_spreads.png )